sdpython/onnx-extended/_doc/tutorial/index.rst

 * ``python setup.py build_ext --inplace``, the legacy way
 * ``pip install -e .``, the new way

-By default, *cmake* will build with CUDA if it is available.
+By default, *cmake* builds with CUDA if it is available.
 It can be disabled:

 * ``python setup.py build_ext --inplace --with-cuda=0``, the legacy way
 * ``pip install -e . --config-settings="--with-cuda=0"``, the new way

 .. toctree::
+    :maxdepth: 1

     build_cython
     build_pybind11